chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d_mixer_using_single_rotating_frame/3d_mixer_using_single_rotating_frame.rst

     N_p = \frac{2 \pi \Gamma}{\rho N^2 D^5} =\frac{1}{Re}  \frac{2 \pi \Gamma}{\mu  N D^3}

-As we can see in the image above, for :math:`Re < 10`, the Lethe curve fits well with the experimental values.
+As we can see in the image above, for :math:`Re < 10` (laminar regime), the Lethe curve fits well with the experimental values.

 References
 -----------
-[1]
+[1] Delacroix, B., Bouarab, A., Fradette, L., Bertrand, F., & Blais, B. (2020).
+Simulation of granular flow in a rotating frame of reference using the discrete element method. *Powder Technology*. *369*, 146-161. https://doi.org/10.1016/j.powtec.2020.05.006